Saint Thomas Christians: Christian conventions

 The Maramon Convention is one of the largest annual Christian gatherings in Asia.
 It takes place in Maramon, near Kozhencherry, during February on the vast sand-bed of the Pamba River next to the Kozhencherry Bridge.
 The first convention was held in March 1895 for 10 days.

 Another major convention in Kerala is the annual Central Travancore Convention held at Saint Stephen's Cathedral, Makamkunnu of the Malankara Orthodox Syrian Church.
 The first convention was held in 1915.

 One of the biggest conventions of the Malankara Orthodox Syrian Church is the Kallooppara Orthodox Convention.
 It takes place on the Koithottu sand banks of the Manimala River with over 5,000 annual participants.
 This convention was started in 1943 lasting 8 days.

 Ranni Orthodox Convention is an annual convention of the Malankara Orthodox Syrian Church.
 The convention is now held in Ranni town at Mar Gregorios Catholicate Centre and began in 1967.

 Mallapally Orthodox Syrian Convention of the Malankara Orthodox Syrian Church is an annual convention in Mallapally, Pathanamthitta.
 The first convention took place in 1989 at Mallapally Valiyapally (St. John's Bethany Orthodox Valiyapally).

 Trivandrum Orthodox Convention is an annual convention organized by Trivandrum Orthodox Diocese.
 The convention takes place at Holy Trinity Aramana, Ulloor and was started in 1988.

+Notable Saint Thomas Christians

+In literature

+In The God of Small Things by Arundhati Roy and The Covenant of Water by Abraham Verghese, the novels feature a Syrian Christian family.